The data and geospatial datasets are some of our department's most critical assets.

 Below are links to a set of interactive mapping tools, specific to the Water Science directorate, managed by our department.

-Within the maps you’ll be able to discover, interrogate, and in some instances request information on Western Australia's water resources including floodplain mapping and flood risk, depth to groundwater, garden bore suitability, water availability and water licencing.
+Within the maps you’ll be able to discover, interrogate, and in some instances request information on Western Australia's water resources including floodplain mapping and flood risk, depth to groundwater, garden bore suitability, water availability and water licensing.

 - The links below take you take a landing page with additional information before accessing the interactive mapping product.

 - We produce additional interactive webmaps and systems.
 Please search WA.gov.au to discover more.

 - To acquire the spatial layers displayed within the maps, please visit Data WA or contact us at email@example.com.

 Water information reporting - you can discover and request WA water monitoring program information including borehole, water quality, water levels and flows, and rainfall.